 (Click to go to the book's website at Cambridge University Press)

-The book Introduction to Choreographies (Cambridge University Press) is a pedagogical introduction to the principles of choreographic languages and their relation to distributed implementations.
+The book Introduction to Choreographies (Cambridge University Press) is a pedagogical introduction to the principles of choreographic languages, choreographic programming, and their relation to distributed implementations.

 This page collects general information, additional resources, and errata.